For the part of motherhood that’s hardest to explain, and impossible to rush.

 My Background

 My path has always lived at the intersection of ambition and purpose.
+As a first-generation daughter of immigrants, I learned early how to move between worlds, hold complexity, and build belonging in the in-between.

 And if you find yourself in the midst of change or transition, please know: this space is for you, too.